4 Fundamental FDA Failures and How They Affect Your Life

 About the Author

-Tom Wilmoth is a litigator at the Law Offices of James Scott Farrin.
+Tom Wilmoth is a North Carolina litigator at the Law Offices of James Scott Farrin.
 His professional background includes 8+ years serving the Greensboro community as a law enforcement officer, followed by more than a decade representing Fortune 500 companies as a corporate litigator.
-He enjoys making personal connections with his clients and fighting for their rights.
-Tom is skilled in many areas of the law, from personal injury to business litigation, and is a member of all three US District Courts for North Carolina.
+Tom is skilled in many areas of the law, from personal injury to business litigation, and is a member of all three U.S. District Courts for North Carolina.
+He has been named on the “Best Lawyers” list for Consumer Protection Law by Best Lawyers in America from 2021-2025.4

 ×